fangq/mmc/mmc/trunk/README.txt

 To compile the program, you should first navigate into the mmc/src folder, and type

-  make release
+  make

-this will compile a single-threaded, optimized binary under mmc/src/bin folder.
-Other "make" options include
+this will create a fully optimized, multi-threaded and SSE4 enabled mmc executable, located under the mmc/bin/ folder.

+Other compilation options include

-  make omp      # this compiles a multi-threaded binary using OpenMP make prof     # this makes a binary to produce profiling info for gprof make sse      # this uses SSE4 for all vector operations (dot, cross), implies omp make ssemath  # this uses SSE4 for both vector operations and math functions make          # this produces an non-optimized binary with debugging symbols
+  make omp      # this compiles a multi-threaded binary using OpenMP make release  # create a single-threaded optimized binary make prof     # this makes a binary to produce profiling info for gprof make sse      # this uses SSE4 for all vector operations (dot, cross), implies omp make ssemath  # this uses SSE4 for both vector operations and math functions

+if you want to generate a portable binary that does not require external library files, you may use (only works for Linux and Windows with gcc)

+  make EXTRALIB="-static -lm" # similar to "make", except the binary includes all libraries

 if you wish to build the mmc mex file to be used in matlab, you should run